-The Lancaster County Career & Technology Center's CDL Driver Training & Licensing Center offers great programs that can help you move into your new career as a CDL (Commercial Drivers License) truck driver.
+Lancaster County Career & Technology Center's CDL Driver Training & Licensing Center offers great programs that can help you move into your new career as a CDL (Commercial Drivers License) truck driver.
 We're with you every step of the way.
 We teach you everything you need to know from start to finish.
 When you graduate from our school, you can walk away ready to seek jobs with local, regional, or over-the-road companies.
 We have late model, well maintained equipment.
 You will train in the same type of equipment that the industry is currently using.

-Our CDL program exceeds all the requirements for the Entry Level Driver Training (ELDT) program and registered on the FMCSA Training Provider Registry (TPR).
+Our CDL ELDT Class A (Day & Evening classes), Passenger Endorsement, and HazMat programs exceed requirements for Entry Level Driver Training (ELDT) and Lancaster County Career & Technology Center is registered on the FMCSA Training Provider Registry (TPR).

-Our four-week program provides you with the knowledge to take the CDL permit, CDL exam, and the insight to obtain a job as a professional truck driver.
+Our ELDT CDL Class A program provides you with the knowledge to take the CDL permit, CDL Skills test, and the insight to obtain a job as a professional truck driver.
 The Lancaster County CTC does not guarantee a CDL permit, a CDL license, or a job.